After 12 years of the status quo,

 “I’ve spent my entire life in King County and I’m proud to serve as the current 34th LD state Senator in the community where I grew up.

 My parents fled the Vietnam War, and as refugees, resettled into public housing in White Center.
 They worked hard to support my siblings and me, but we were raised by a village.
 When I was 7, my father was in a terrible car accident.
 Saddled with medical debt, we couldn’t afford to hire the around-the-clock care he needed, so I started working early to support our family.
 I was as a janitor at my high school while working a second job in the evening, and in college I washed dishes to make ends meet.

 That’s the story of King County.
-We have always been a beacon of hope, at the forefront of innovation, and believers in an ethic that hard work will secure you and your family’s future.
+We have always been a resilient beacon of hope, at the forefront of innovation, and believers in an ethic that hard work will secure you and your family’s future.
 That’s my American Dream story.
-Some say it’s remarkable to have made it where I am today – the first Vietnamese American elected to the Washington Senate.
+Now I am the first Vietnamese American elected to the Washington state Senate and some say it’s remarkable to have made it where I am today.
 That I’m one of the lucky ones.